wp-plugins/spam-free-wordpress/readme.txt

  7. No CAPTCHA
  8. Saves time and money by eliminating the need to empty the comment spam folder
  9. Over 166,000 Spam Free Blogs and Counting!

-10. Comment spam damages a blog's SEO ranking.
+Comment spam damages a blog's SEO ranking.
 This plugin preserves your SEO.

-Read about how [Spam Free WordPress](http://www.toddlahman.com/spam-free-wordpress/) works in detail on the [Spam Free WordPress](http://www.toddlahman.com/spam-free-wordpress/) homepage.
+Read about how Spam Free WordPress works in detail on the [Spam Free WordPress](http://www.toddlahman.com/spam-free-wordpress/) homepage.

 = About the Author =

-Todd Lahman is a [WordPress Consultant, and a Search Engine Optimization expert](http://www.toddlahman.com/hire-todd-lahman/).
+Todd Lahman is a [WordPress Consultant](http://www.toddlahman.com/hire-todd-lahman/), and a [Search Engine Optimization expert](http://www.toddlahman.com/hire-todd-lahman/).

 == Installation ==

-Support is provided at the [Spam Free WordPress](http://www.toddlahman.com/spam-free-wordpress/) homepage.Min361Rnst
+Support is provided at the [Spam Free WordPress](http://www.toddlahman.com/spam-free-wordpress/) homepage.

 = WordPress 3.1 and Above =